Czechs try to transform EU's relationship with Israel

 Stars in alignment

 However, more liberal Israelis argue this populist alliance has damaged the country’s democratic credentials.
-Certainly, Netanyahu’s mischief making inside the EU, as well has his crackdowns in the West Bank, were both key reasons why Brussels put the EU Israel Association on ice in 2012.
+Certainly, Netanyahu’s mischief-making inside the EU, as well has his crackdowns in the West Bank, were both key reasons why Brussels put the EU Israel Association on ice in 2012.

 As the current holder of the EU presidency, Prague now hopes that the stars are in alignment for resuming this dialogue, not least because Netanyahu has since been succeeded as premier by Lapid.